-- · reviewed and discussed our audited financial statements with management and Deloitte & Touche LLP, the independent auditors; - · discussed with Deloitte & Touche LLP the matters required to be discussed by the Auditing Standard No. 1301 Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board in Release No. 2012-004; and - received from Deloitte & Touche LLP the written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent auditors' communications with the Audit Committee concerning independence, and discussed with the auditors their independence.
+- · reviewed and discussed our audited financial statements with management and Deloitte & Touche LLP, the independent auditors: - · discussed with Deloitte & Touche LLP the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board (the "PCAOB") and the SEC; and - · received from Deloitte & Touche LLP the written disclosures and the letter required by applicable requirements of the PCAOB regarding the independent auditors' communications with the Audit Committee concerning independence, and discussed with the auditors their independence.

-In addition, the Audit Committee has regularly met separately with management and with Deloitte & Touche LLP.
+In addition, the Audit Committee has regularly met separately with management and with Deloitte & Touche LLP, and further to the matters specified above, has discussed with Deloitte & Touche LLP the overall scope, plans, and estimated costs of its audit.

-Based on the review and discussions referred to above, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2018 for filing with the SEC.
+Based on the review and discussions referred to above, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2019 for filing with the SEC.

-Members of the Audit Committee

-Manmeet S. Soni (Chair) Thomas J. Fogarty, M.D.
-Mitchell E. Levinson
+Members of the Audit Committee Manmeet S. Soni (Chair) Mitchell E. Levinson